Strongly self-interacting processes on the circle: Introduction

 with moreover $F$ smooth and $2\pi$-periodic, so that we consider $x\in \mathbb{S}^1=\RR /2\pi\ZZ$.
 Following \cite{CEGMB}, we set which reduces the study of the non-Markovian process to the study of some Markov process on an extended space.
 This restriction should be seen as a first step toward the analysis of the more general situation.

 As a consequence, in this paper we study the Markov processes $(X,U)$ on $\mathbb S^1\times\RR$ and $(X,U,Y)$ on $\mathbb S^1\times \RR\times\{-1,1\}$ with respective generators

 and

 In both cases we call $X$ the position, $U$ the auxiliary variable and, in the case of the velocity jump process, $Y$ the velocity.
-We work under the following assumption: \begin{itemize} \item The function $F:\mathbb S^1 \rightarrow\RR$ is non-constant, smooth, changes signs, and $F'(x)=0$ implies $F(x)\neq 0$.
+Remark that \eqref{U} would imply that $U_0$ is always 0, but from now on we consider the general case of the processes with generators \eqref{MODELEdiff} and \eqref{MODELPDMP} with any initial condition $U_0\in\mathbb R$.
+The following assumptions are supposed to hold throughout all the paper: \begin{itemize} \item The function $F:\mathbb S^1 \rightarrow\RR$ is non-constant, $\mathcal C^\infty$, changes signs, and $F'(x)=0$ implies $F(x)\neq 0$.
 Moreover for all $x\in\mathbb S^1$ there exists $k\geq 1$ such that $F^{(k)}(x)\neq 0$.
-In particular the critical points of $F$ are isolated points. \end{itemize} Throughout this paper, we consider the discrete sets
+In particular the critical points of $F$ are isolated points. \end{itemize} The assumption that $F$ has no critical point $x$ with $F(x)=0$ and is nowhere flat is made for simplicity: otherwise, different behaviours may arise and many cases would have to be distinguished.
+We concentrate here on the generic case.
+Throughout this paper, we consider the discrete sets

 and $\mathcal M = M(F,-)\cup m(F,+)$.
 Recall the total variation distance between two probability laws $\mu$ and $\nu$ is